mcdope/wrpdistributor/README.md

 - run `cp .env.dist .env`
 - run `composer install` to install the dependencies
 - create a database and database user for `wrp-distributor` and adjust `.env` accordingly
-    - required tables will be auto-created if missing, don't worry about it.
-But if you insist on it, run [sessions.sql](db/sessions.sql) on it
+    - required tables will be auto-created if missing, don't worry about it
 - adjust remaining parameters in `.env` according to your needs
 - continue with "actually set up at least one containerHost" from [The easy way](README.md#the-easy-way-)